goodtocode/persistence/README.md

-# GoodToCode Stack
+# GoodToCode Shared Library

-GoodToCode Stack is a Microservice/Serverless centric collection of common Domain Entities that you often include in software applications.
-These Entities, like Person and Location, can be assembled and used in your business apps and APIs.
-The goal of the GoodToCode Stack is to quick-start custom software applications by providing easy-to-extend Domain Entities and the APIs/Azure Functions that exposes these entities.

-GoodToCode Stack is based on DDD, onion-architecture, vertical slice and CQRS in .NET Core and EF Core code-first.
+GoodToCode Shared is a microservice/serverless centric collection of NuGet packages that support common plumbing done in Azure Functions, Web API, Blazor and Razor Pages.
+GoodToCode Shared is based on serverless, DDD, onion-architecture, vertical slice and CQRS in .NET Core and EF Core code-first.

-## Installation
+## .NET Versions
+This library remains current with .NET, updating dependencies 3-6 months after a major release.
+Current versions are:
+* .NET 5.0
+* .NET Standard 2.1
+* Azure Functions v3 running .NET 5.0

+## How-to Setup Environment to run *.Tests.csproj projects
-### Environment Variables
+### Two (2) Environment Variables are required
+The various *.Tests.csproj projects depend on Azure App Configuration to operate.
+If you wish to execute the test methods:
 1. Create "AzureSettingConnection" (required)
 * Go to portal.azure.com
 * Create or find your Azure App Configuration service connection string